-Visit openuniversity.co.uk/r27 Call UNDERGRADUATE COURSES
+openuniversity. co.uk/r27

-BA (HONS) CLASSICAL STUDIES
+BA (Hons) Classical Studies

-This fascinating degree will develop and deepen your understanding of the ancient Greek and Roman worlds through study of ancient literature, language, history, culture, philosophy, art and archaeology.
+This fascinating degree will develop and deepen your understanding of the ancient Greek and Roman worlds through study of ancient literature, language, history, culture, art and archaeology.
 You will encounter a range of periods and places, including Classical Athens and Imperial Rome, and key sites such as Pompeii and those within Roman Britain.

 You will develop skills in critical reasoning, research, analysis, interpretation and communication, all of which are valued in the workplace.
-A degree in classical studies will also enhance your understanding of many aspects of the modern world, by providing perspectives on the origins and development of contemporary societies and cultures.
+A degree in classical studies will also enhance your understanding of many aspects of the modern world, as you'll be provided with new perspectives on contemporary societies and cultures.

-- Explore themes such as classical myth and Roman imperialism through primary sources and scholarly criticism. - Gain valuable perspectives on the origins and development of ancient Greek and Roman societies, and their cultural legacy. - Take the opportunity to develop a project based on independent study. - Develop skills in critical reasoning, research, analysis, interpretation and communication - all much prized in the workplace.
+- Explore themes such as classical myth and Roman imperialism through primary sources and scholarly criticism. - Gain valuable perspectives on the origins and development of ancient Greek and Roman societies, and their cultural legacy. - Gives you the opportunity to develop a project based on independent study. - Develop skills in critical reasoning, research, analysis, interpretation and communication - all much prized in the workplace.